datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 - This allows us to save the output of one %timeit analysis to compare to another.

-- It also allows us to dig deeper into the %timeit output for a given analysis
+- We can also dig deeper into the %timeit output for a given analysis when we save the output

-- We can use the .all_runs method to see the average time across loops for each run

-- We can use methods like .average to see the average time across all runs

-- We can use the method .best and .worst to see the best and worst times across the runs within a %timeit analysis.
+- We can use methods like .best and .worst to see the best and worst times across the runs within a %timeit analysis.

-- Take a look at the methods available by storing a %timeit analysis as the variable a and typing a.[TAB]

 ---